 Volunteers help to make an organization great and we've had the greatest.
 Our thanks to them all!

 Every year, we recruit two artists from our area to serve as judges after the banner entries have been created but before they are hung on the light poles along Main Street in Placerville.
-We always look forward to the "first viewing" of all the banners during the time the banners are displayed for the judges at our local community college art room.
+We always look forward to the "first viewing" of all the banners during the time the banners are displayed for the judges.
 We thank all the wonderful judges we have had over the years.

 2015 Judges: Joseph Benaut & Lori Anderson

 Any endeavor like this needs to have sponsors.
 We have been lucky over the years to have many great sponsors to help this effort.
-Our most recent sponsors (2016) were:
+Our sponsors for 2018 are:

 - Gold Country Artists Gallery